MAA7887/AI-Town/User Stories.md

 - **User Story 1**:
     As a user, I want to log in to the website and select my desired character from the available city characters so that I can have a personalized experience.
 - **User Story 2**:
-    As a user, I want to add, remove, or rearrange urban elements such as buildings, parks, rivers, and public spaces like markets so that I can design the city according to my preferences.
+    As a user, I want to add urban elements such as buildings, parks, rivers, and public spaces like markets so that I can design the city according to my preferences.

 **Interaction Mechanics**